How can I use a reverse mortgage?

 Accessing your home equity is a big decision.
 In the past, most homeowners were advised to save equity for emergencies.
-But recent studies published in the Journal for Financial Planning suggest that tapping equity earlier, and retirement funds later, might be a better strategy to help extending the life of your assets.
-Setting up a credit line for future use can be a great way to protect yourself from downturns in the real estate market, and ensure that the equity you have today will always be available when you need it.
+But recent studies published in the Journal for Financial Planning suggest that tapping equity earlier, and retirement funds later, might be a better strategy to help extend the life of your assets.
+Setting up a credit line for future use can be a great way to protect yourself from downturns in the real estate market and ensure that the equity you have today will always be available when you need it.

 Are you on a fixed income with no other assets?

-If your income is below $1,000 per month, a reverse mortgage might not be the best option for you.
 You have to be certain that your income allows you to keep up with your obligations—if you take out a reverse mortgage loan and then have trouble paying your property taxes and homeowner’s insurance, you could face foreclosure.
 So it’s important to have a plan in place for how you’ll pay these expenses.